 To answer these two questions, we consulted a study that has identified which types of

 explanations work best for which types of questions [60].
-From their definitions, our experts would like to have “WH-X” and “WH-NOT-Y” questions answered, which correspond to questions 1 and 2 listed above.
+From their definitions, the experts would like to have “WH-X” and “WH-NOT-Y” questions answered, which correspond to questions 1 and 2 listed above.
 These are respectively best answered with a factual explanation that denotes which factors in this profile is causing the prediction, and a counterfactual explanation demonstrating what would need to change in this profile to reach a different prediction.

 To answer question 1, we determined that the use of SHAP values would be sufficient to give an impression of feature importance.
 We acknowledge that all perturbation-based feature importance methods arbitrarily split the impact of correlated features on the model [61].
 The result of this issue is that the importance values for correlated contributing features are underestimated, in contrast to if their importance was left undivided.
-However, since main goal of these values is to give an impression of the contributing factors to a prediction, the exact values are not a priority.
+However, since the main goal of these values is to give an impression of the contributing factors to a prediction, the exact values are not a priority.
 This part of the explanation is to observe a general sense of which features contributed to the prediction in which direction.
 For this purpose, we deem SHAP adequate.

 Desiderata counterfactual explanations